kundankumar95/kundankumar95/README.md

 </div>

 ## :smiley: About Me:
 <p> I am a passionate Full Stack Developer and competitive programmer, currently pursuing my B.Tech in Computer Science and Information Technology.
 I have strong experience working with the MERN stack, Python, Java, and C++, and have solved over 350 problems on LeetCode and 500+ problems on HackerRank.
+I am also a proud winner of the Smart India Hackathon.
 </p>

 ## 🌐 Socials: